MicrosoftDocs/win32/desktop-src/CIMWin32Prov/reset-method-in-class-cim-videocontroller.md

 ---
-Description: The Reset method of the CIM\_VideoController class requests a reset of the logical device. ms.assetid: 4dab954d-ed0f-4620-b5a8-7e55185d0b7b ms.tgt_platform: multiple
+description: The Reset method of the CIM\_VideoController class requests a reset of the logical device. ms.assetid: 4dab954d-ed0f-4620-b5a8-7e55185d0b7b ms.tgt_platform: multiple
 title: Reset method of the CIM_VideoController class